‘Let me see that pussy’ ≠ a compliment

 It’s a gloomy afternoon in Groningen’s main market square.
 Roos kneels on the pavement with a box of chalk.
 She gets up, dusts off her knees, and snaps a picture.
 Pedestrians watch, curious.
 Some approach her to read the message.

 The messages are almost always shocking: Slut.
 I want to fuck you.
 Let’s see your pussy.

-Roos hopes that when people stumble onto the bright, offensive statements, they might feel at least a little bit as uncomfortable reading them as women feel hearing them.
-She wants to show pedestrians how horrible and surprising it is to be on the receiving end of these comments when you least expect it.
+Roos hopes that when people come across the bright, offensive statements, they might feel at least a little bit as uncomfortable reading them as women feel hearing them.
+She wants to show people how horrible and shocking it is to be on the receiving end of these comments when you least expect it.
 Maybe that will be enough to change people’s behaviour.

 I want women to know they deserve respect

 ‘I want the streets of Groningen to be a safe place’, she says.
 ‘I want men to know this is not okay.
 And if you witness a scene like this, you must act – not just ignore it.’